-They are SO easy to make and like she says, they truly melt in your mouth and disappear quickly from my cookie platters as well.
+These Walnut Crescents are SO easy to make and like she says, they truly melt in your mouth and disappear quickly from my cookie platters as well.
 I hope you enjoyed my baking theme the last few weeks.
 Tomorrow I'll be back to savory recipes; which are more my forte. 🙂

-Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!
+Sign up for my weekly newsletter and receive a FREE eBook!

-- 1 c.
-Walnuts, finely chopped
+- 1 cup finely chopped walnuts

-- Heat oven to 375 degrees.
+- Heat oven to 350 degrees F.

-- Add the butter and 1/4 cup of sugar to a bowl and beat with an electric mixer until creamy; then add in vanilla and water.
+- Add the butter and ¼ cup of sugar to a bowl and beat with an electric mixer until creamy; then add in vanilla and water.

 - With the mixer on low, gradually add in the flour (and salt if using unsalted butter); beating until well blended.